mauriciocarbajal/lithium-cli/README.md

 ```

 ### Modal interchange
-The chord between double brackets is a modal interchange from another minor tonality.
-You will find (some of) them in the ` q w e r t y u` row.
+The chord between double brackets (the `Fm`) is a modal interchange from another key.

+You will find chords you can borrow from the `Im` tonality in the ` q w e r t y u` row.

 ```
 q => Cm